UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 requirements inadequacies play a major and expensive role in project failure"*

-This is very much still the effect today in the production of scientific software (My personal oppinion)
+This is very much still the effect today in the production of scientific software (My personal opinion)

 Richard Harwell et. al states
 *"Each contract specialist, lawyer, engineer,